laravel/nova-docs/1.0/actions/defining-actions.md

 ## Action Responses

-Typically, when it action is executed, a generic "success" messages is displayed in the Nova UI.
+Typically, when an action is executed, a generic "success" messages is displayed in the Nova UI.
 However, you are free to customize this response using a variety of methods on the `Action` class.

 To display a custom "success" message, you may return the result of the `Action::message` method from your `handle` method: